iq-coryp/documentation-testing/pages/concepts/product-library.md

 In the example above, the Company Tree is made up of four nodes, Costco (Company), British Columbia (Region), Vancouver (District) and Victoria Square (Location).
 The Retailer Catalog contains a number of products including a Google Nexus 5 16GB White.

 Pricing and Availability are set at the Vancouver level, at 9.99 and 13 respectively.
-This means all Locations under the Vancouver district, including Victoria Square, will inherited the values.
+This means all Locations under the Vancouver district, including Victoria Square, will inherit the values.